 The Utility may, if deemed necessary, prescribe a higher bid security not exceeding 2% of the Estimated Project Cost.
 In case of a project having an Estimated Project Cost of Rs.
 2,000 cr. or above, the Utility may reduce the bid security, but not less than 0.5% of the Estimated Project Cost in any case.

-The format for the bank guarantee has been published as part of the Model RFP document.
+$ The format for the bank guarantee has been published as part of the Model RFP document.

 Depending upon the choice of Fuel source, only the applicable Sub-clause may be retained and the remaining Sub-clauses should be omitted.
 However, in case the Fuel to be procured under Sub-clause (a) is to be supplemented by imported Fuel, the Utility may retain both Sub-clause (a) and Sub-clause (d).